fluid-project/handbook.floeproject.org/README.md

 It has been archived and can be found here:
 <https://github.com/fluid-project/2015-handbook.floeproject.org>

-## Working with Netlify CMS
+## Working with Decap CMS

-Trivet includes configuration for administering site content via [Netlify CMS](https://netlifycms.org/).
+Trivet includes configuration for administering site content via [Decap CMS](https://decapcms.org/).
 This has not been included in the ILDH, though it can be re-enabled by copying the relevant lines and files from Trivet.
 In particular, the directory `src/admin` must be copied into the project and subsequently included in the `_site` directory upon building the project.

-After enabling admin functionality, the Netlify CMS configuration can be edited in [`src/admin/config.yml`](src/admin/config.yml).
+After enabling admin functionality, the Decap CMS configuration can be edited in [`src/admin/config.yml`](src/admin/config.yml).
-For full documentation, see the [Netlify CMS documentation](https://www.netlifycms.org/docs/).
+For full documentation, see the [Decap CMS documentation](https://decapcms.org/).

 ## Internationalization